enif77/TclSharp/README.md

 All words can contain substitutions - variable, escaped characters or command substitution.
 Substitutions in bracketed words are not processed.

+### Comments.

+If a hash character (`#`) appears at a point where Tcl is expecting the first character of the first word of a command, then the hash character and the characters that follow it, up through the next newline, are treated as a comment and ignored.
+The comment character only has significance when it appears at the beginning of a command.

 ### BNF